rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 ## 4.203.8 Names of publishers in multipart monographs

-<a name="4.203.8.1">4.203.8.1</a>  If the manifestation is issued in more than one physical part and the name or form of name of the publisher changes in the course of publication, transcribe the [publication statement](/books/ppdm/Publication-statement/) of the first or earliest part and give the [publication statement](/books/ppdm/Publication-statement/) of the later part(s) in a note.
-See [note on publication statement](/DCRMR/books/ppdm/Note-on-publication-statement/).
+<a name="4.203.8.1">4.203.8.1</a>  If the manifestation is issued in more than one physical part and the name or form of name of the publisher changes in the course of publication, transcribe the [publication statement](/books/ppdm/Publication-statement/) of the first or earliest part and give the [publication statement](/books/ppdm/Publication-statement/) of the later part(s) in a note on publication statement (see [4.206.5.4](/DCRMR/books/ppdm/Note-on-publication-statement/#4.206.5.4)).

 ## 4.203.9 Supplied and conjectured names of publishers